 With humble beginnings, the company’s first workshop was housed in a garden shed.
 Substantial growth has led to a purpose-built factory in Chorley, Lancashire and Lyndhurst are accustomed to working for small businesses, multinational corporations and governments alike.
 Turnover has increased by 30% in the last year and the workforce by 10%, signalling the need for investment in new equipment, including their CNC machines.

-“The VF-2 is a faster, more accurate machine, the machinists love working on it; they say they’re lucky to have it in the factory.
+“The VF-2 is a faster, more accurate machine.
+The machinists love working on it; they say they’re lucky to have it in the factory.
 We design and build everything in-house; it enables us to give a better customer to client service.
-We don’t want to grow big, we want to grow better and the machine has made us more efficient and has increased the quality of the final product.”
+We don’t want to grow big, we want to grow better and the machine has made us more efficient and has increased the quality of the final product.

 For Example: When a rotary fits with alternative fixturing, it may fit in that particular Haas mill, but will require a sub-plate or alternate T-slot for proper positioning.
 We have labeled this particular rotary and mill combination with a yellow caution